 Most college offices are open Monday through Friday from 8:30 a.m. to 4:30 p.m.
 EST. The college switchboard 413.597.3131 and Campus Safety and Security (413.597.4444) are available 24 hours a day.

 For a complete listing of college departments, offices, programs, committees, and services, see the online A-Z Index.
-Please contact the Office of Communications (413.597.4277) for assistance with media inquiries.
+You can also contact the Office of Communications (413.597.4277) for further assistance with media inquiries.

 Credentials are available in the Office of Communications (Hopkins Hall, 4th floor) for working reporters (staff or freelance) who provide a business card showing media affiliation and position or present a current recognized press card distributed by a media outlet.

 Williams maintains an ISDN line to allow for a clear connection during telephone interviews involving Williams faculty, staff, and students.
 For more information, contact Noelle Lemoine or call 413.597.4277.

 Williams maintains a collection of campus images on Flickr.
 Please observe all copyright and credit information when using these images.
 If you are looking for an image that is not online, you may e-mail requests to Teresa.Waryjasz@williams.edu.